 But first- why the heck do monthly Pinterest views even matter anyway?

 What’s way more important is how many people click through to read your blog posts from Pinterest.

 Because this will affect your conversion rate for affiliate sales, how many people buy your products, etc.

-But for ME it is important because:
+But for ME, Pinterest monthly views are important because: